Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 4-1 Relationship between development type and the presence or absence of studies with Japanese participants after approval in the U.S. and Europe

-In order to gain a better understanding of the background and factors that influence long-term lag, the analysis was conducted separately for in-house and acquired/partnership products.
-In Policy Research Institute News No. 70, we also conducted a detailed study because differences in lag periods were seen in cases where the company obtaining approval differed between Japan and the U.S. and Europe.
+In order to gain a better understanding of the background and factors that influence long-term lag, the analysis was divided into in-house products and acquired/partnership products.
+OPIR Views and ActionsNo.70 also conducted a detailed investigation because differences in lag periods were visible in cases where the company obtaining approval differed between Japan and the U.S. and Europe.
 Of the 63 in-house products, 9 (14%) had additional Japanese participation studies conducted after approval in the U.S. and Europe, and 54 (86%) had not.
 Of the 51 acquired/partnership products, 29 (57%) had undergone additional Japanese participation studies after approval in the U.S. or Europe, and 21 (41%) had not.
 The lag periods for in-house and acquired/partnership products are shown in Figure 7, with the median lag period being 51.3 months for in-house products and 54.8 months for acquired/partnership products.
 The survey results show a significant difference in the distribution of products, with most of the in-house products having completed the necessary studies prior to approval in the U.S. and Europe, while more than half of the acquired/partnered products had additional studies conducted after approval in the U.S. and Europe.
 The group of products that showed a long-term lag in acquisitions/partnerships had additional studies.
-Although the percentage of in-house products with additional studies was low, the lag was long, suggesting that additional studies are a factor in the occurrence of long-term lag, regardless of whether the product is in-house or in an acquisition tie-up.
+Although the percentage of companies conducting additional studies in-house was low, the lag was long, suggesting that additional studies were a factor in the occurrence of long-term lag, regardless of whether the company was in-house or in an acquisition tie-up.

 Figure 7 Number of items and lag period (median) by whether or not additional studies were conducted after approval in the U.S. and Europe (by development type)